Swedish wine: Regulations

-So far, Sweden has only enacted a minimum of national legislation and regulations related to viticulture, which includes a list of allowed grape varieties.
+So far, Sweden has only enacted a minimum of national laws and regulations related to viticulture, which include a list of allowed grape varieties.
 However, there are no protected designations of origin for Swedish wine, which means that Swedish producers are restricted to marketing table wines, and can not market quality wines.
 This means several restrictions on labeling practices.
 For example, the vintage year may not be mentioned on the label.

 Grape varieties

 The following grape varieties are authorized for commercial wine production in Sweden: